CaenJones/ChromeSEC/README.md

 <link rel="stylesheet" href="style.css">

 > [!CAUTION]
-> Newer versions of the LTMEAT exploit can be leveraged on any fully patched chrome device.
-When used, device policy and managed extensions can be disabled or even removed.
-To disable it, [admins can follow these instructions](#preventing-LTMEAT-exploitation).
+> The Sh1mmer and Sh1mmless RMA exploits can be used to unenroll any fully updated managed device.
+To track is usage, [admins can follow these instructions](#monitoring-sh1mmer-exploitation).

 > [!TIP]
 > Like this repo?
 Star and share it with another chromeOS admin! 😄